Technical Details and Use Cases

 Uses zkTLS for integrating off-chain credentials where possible

-Execution Service processes wallet data using distributed workers on Solana
+Execution Service processes wallet data using distributed workers on Ethereum

 Each score is cryptographically signed and stored in RocksDB